LD Network

 Cerebral Palsy Caused by Medical Negligence

-Examples of this kind of medical negligence include:
+Examples of medical negligence include:

-• Inability to schedule or perform C-section
+• Ineffectiveness to schedule or perform C-section

 • Improper use of delivery tools, such as vacuum extractors and forceps

 Even though medical professionals are trained to provide high-quality care during birth, negligence can happen.
-In these cases of medical negligence, families can take legal action.
+In cases of medical negligence, families can take legal action.

 Associated Conditions with Cerebral Palsy